urgas9/TaskyApp/README.md

 TaskyApp
 =============

 This project is part of TaskyApp system developed for a UbitTention paper and a master thesis at University of Ljubljana.
-The folders contain:
+You can find the following in the listed folders:

-0. The code of TaskyApp -- Android mobile app.
+0. TaskyApp: The code of the Android mobile app named TaskyApp.
-0. HTML and PHP code for our server to store data.
+0. taskyapp_server: PHP and HTML code running on our server to store data and show the website.
-0. Python scripts used for data mining
+0. taskyapp_datamining: Python scripts used for data mining (descriptive statistics, feature extraction, voucher draw)
+0. graphics: Some images used in our research (screenshots, icons...)

 # More information
 [TaskyApp website](http://193.2.72.121/)